larkintuckerllc/city-events-map-prototype/README.md

 current value of the counter (0) and the button will increment the value by one.

-At the surface, this all seems like a lot of work to simply increment a counter on a screen; this could have been done in two or three lines of plain JavaScript (aka. vanillaJS).
+At the surface, this all seems like a lot of boilerplate code to simply increment a counter on a screen; this could have been done in a couple of lines of plain JavaScript (aka. vanillaJS).

-The big win, however,
+The big win, however, comes as applications get more complex and data needs to be accessed or updated from multiple parts of the application.

+### Installation

+The final result of this lesson is available in this branch.
+Download and expand into a directory.

+Run the following command in the *counter* folder to download the
+dependencies:

+`npm install`

+### Usage

+To run the solution, use the command in the *counter* folder to build and serve the application:

+`npm run start`

+and open web browser to the provided URL.